wizzat/distribution/README.md

 Porting
 =======

-Perl is fairly common, but I'm not sure 100% of systems out there have it.
-A Python and C/C++ port would be most welcome.
+Perl and Python are fairly common, but I'm not sure 100% of systems out there have them.
+A C/C++ port would be most welcome.

 If you write a port, send me a pull request so I can include it in this repo.